sparc-camp/sparc-camp.github.io/content/faq.md

 Need-based scholarships to cover the cost of travel are also available (you’ll have the chance to apply for one if you’re admitted to SPARC).

 ### When and where will the camp be held?
-The exact dates and location of SPARC 2019 have not yet been finalized.
-SPARC 2018 was hosted at California State University, East Bay, and ran from July 22nd through August 3rd.
+SPARC 2019 will be held from July 24 to August 2nd at California State University, East Bay.

 ### How is SPARC funded?
 SPARC’s receives the majority of its funding from the [Open Philanthropy Project]({{"https://www.openphilanthropy.org/about"}}):